Fulton County DUI Lawyer - Fulton County DUI Attorney

 Fulton County DUI Defense

-If you have been arrested in Fulton County, you only have ten days to protect your right to drive.
-Contact us now to file for your ALS Hearing.
-Without this hearing, your drivers license or privilege to drive in Georgia will be suspended for up to one year.
+If you have been arrested in Fulton County, you only have thirty days to protect your right to drive.
+Contact us now to file for your ALS Hearing or a request for an ignition interlock device.
+Without this hearing or device, your drivers license or privilege to drive in Georgia will be suspended for up to one year.
 This does not have to happen.
 You can save your license and your freedom by contacting us today.
 Act now.
 Your case will not defend itself.
 It takes a DUI Attorney in Fulton County to help.
 Only a DUI Lawyer in Fulton County knows how to successfully navigate the Fulton County Court System.
 If you don't have your lawyer send the letter, you are facing 12 months without a license.

 If you have been arrested for DUI in Fulton County, you have a choice as to who you hire.
 Our office is exclusively devoted to DUI Defense in Georgia.
 Our Fulton County DUI Lawyers are here to help you.
 It is all we do.
 Contact the DUI Experts today.
 Contact the Fulton County DUI Attorneys at our office to start your DUI Defense.
 Your best DUI Defense being here with Fulton County DUI Attorney Richard Lawson.

 Whether it is a serious DUI or related offense, our office will be able to help.
 Some arrests are made by the Georgia State Patrol or a police officer from one of the many municipalities within Fulton County.
 The procedures in each of the courts of Fulton County are different.
 It is important to hire professionals that know the law and procedures relevant to your case.

 Fulton County Georgia is a County of Municipal Courts:

 If you are arrested for DUI in Fulton County you are likely to be arrested one of the many municipalities.
 In Fulton County Georgia, your arrest will be in one one of the following cities: